-The input capacitor for the power stage input, V{IN} , should be selected for ripple current rating and voltage rating.
+The input capacitor for the power stage input, V{IN} , must be selected for ripple current rating and voltage rating.
 Tantalum input capacitors may fail when subjected to high inrush currents caused by turning on the input supply.
-A tantalum input capacitor's voltage rating should be at least two times the maximum input voltage to maximize reliability.
+It is recommended that a tantalum input capacitor's voltage rating be at least two times the maximum input voltage to maximize reliability.
 Aluminum electrolytic, OS-CON and multilayer polymer film capacitors can handle the higher inrush currents without voltage derating.
 The input voltage ripple will primarily depend on the input capacitor's ESR.
 The peak input current is equal to the peak inductor current, therefore:

-$$\Delta V{IN} = I{L(PK)} \times C{ESR}$$
+$$\Delta V{IN} = I{L(PK)} \times ESR{CIN}$$